bogeeee/pve-manager-electrified/readme.md

 The goal is also, to provide a plugin system and give plugin authors the tools to develop such and publish them with very little effort.
 PVE electrified is **independant** of the company Proxmox.

-Update: Heavily working on the plugin system.
-Expect the first release on November 16.

 # Features
 - **CPU usage bars** in the tree.
 Updated in realtime.[^1]
   ![](docs/images/Screenshot_cpu_bars.png)